MorrellLAB/Nanopore/README.md

 Based off [Li Lei's Nanopore GitHub](https://github.com/lilei1/Nanopore_sequencing/blob/master).

 ## Reagents, flowcells, and DNA sample locations
-Size-selected DNA > 40kb is stored inside a white foam container inside the lab refridgerator.
+Size-selected DNA > 40kb is stored inside a white foam container inside the lab refrigerator.
     - Size selection is performed by UMGC.
     - Each sample should be labeled and dated.
 Samples can be stored at 4 degrees C for a long period of time.
-Unusued flowcells are stored on the top shelf of the lab refridgerator.
+Unusued flowcells are stored on the top shelf of the lab refrigerator.
-    - Please do not put used flowcells back into the refridgerator.
+    - Please do not put used flowcells back into the refrigerator.
 Most Nanopore reagents are stored inside a clear plastic bag in the lower left side of the lab freezer.
     - Please do not put used XXX reagent back inside the freezer!
 Those vials are one-time use only.
     - All other reagents should be kept frozen at all times unless the protocol specifies otherwise.